 Using Similar Audiences hand in hand with your CPC strategy will provide the search engine with more data that can be used to direct the keyword bidding to users that are most likely to convert.
 Similar Audiences help your paid search efforts and adding them into your paid search campaign provides you with an additional layer that you can use to base your future campaigns on.

-8. Optimize Your Landing Pages for Different Audiences
+8. Tailor Your Landing Pages to Different Audiences

 You develop your PPC campaign to bring customers to your landing pages.
 But, what if we say that you can scale this further?